What Is The Difference Between A High And Low Footboard On A Bed?

 What is the Difference Between a High and Low Footboard on a Bed?

 Footboards are less common than headboards.
-However, you will unlikely see a bed with a footboard and no headboard.
+However, you will likely see a bed with a footboard and no headboard.
 While both offer many of the same benefits, people tend to have difficulty choosing between a high and low footboard when buying a bed frame.
 What are the differences between the two, anyway?

 What Is A Footboard?